-There is no question that caregiving can takes an incredible toll on a person.
+Many people, at some point, will be a caregiver to a family member.
+As of 2020, there are 53 million family caregivers in the United States.
+There is no question that caregiving takes an incredible toll on a person.
 Caregivers need breaks for their own mental and physical health as well as the patient’s.
-Respite care is an excellent way for caregivers to get a temporary break from their role in taking care of a loved one.
+Respite care is an excellent way for caregivers to get a temporary break.
+However, respite care can be expensive.
+Does Medicare cover respite care?

 Up until 2019, Medicare’s coverage for respite care was less than desirable for caregivers who could use a break but did not have the resources to pay for respite care out-of-pocket.

 What is Respite Care?

 Respite care is a time during which a caregiver (often a family member) can temporarily step away from their duties with the patient while someone else steps in to fill their role.

 Respite care can be provided by friends, family member, nurses, or trained caregivers.
 Entrusting someone else to temporarily step-in provides many benefits:

 - The caregiver gets time to relax and rejuvenate

 - The caregiver gets time for their own needs, reducing resentment